 Momos is the ultimate favorite Tibetan delicacy amongst the people of this state.
 Not just Sikkim, Momos have expanded its base in the entire country as a scrumptious snack served in restaurants as well as street kiosks.
 For the ones who don’t know what a Momo is – It is a dumpling made out of flour dough with a filling inside.
 It is steamed to perfection and served with a spicy mix of sauces and herbs.
 There are fried and sauteed versions of this dish as well.
 The fillings usually include ingredients like meat, cheese, and vegetables.
 The utensil apparatus that is used to steam the momos have three layers, with usually tomato soup in the lower compartment to let the flavor of the juices absorb into the dumplings.
 No wonder, Momos is a famous food of Sikkim.
-While you are here in Sikkim, relish on these flavorful wonders.
+While you are here in Sikkim, relish these flavorful wonders.
 If you are looking for places to visit in Namchi, don’t forget to try this scrumptious dish with a local twist.

 Another delicacy that can be tried while in the Indian state of Sikkim is the Thukpa.
 The dish is a flavorful noodle soup that has its origins in the eastern parts of Tibet.
 Sikkim street food is quite rich with Thukpa leading this culinary bandwagon.
 Not just the street kiosks, but almost every restaurant in the state serves this amazing dish.
 The noodle soup has garlic, chopped onions, and green chillies to add a flavor of spice and a dash of tang.
 There are both vegetarian and non-vegetarian versions of this dish.
 While the former would have shredded and chopped vegetables in its mix, the latter would combine the likes of red meat and boiled or poached eggs.
 Savor this amazing dish while you are in Sikkim.